 The summer holidays can seem a loooooong time, so here are some resources to accompany you as you journey through the days and weeks, experiencing joy through exhaustion!

 Back in the days when I had two small, preschool-aged children, I used to dread the long summer.
-Throughout term-time we enjoyed a range of toddler groups and classes, but when it came to the summer holidays, these all closed down.
-The friends who I'd usually hang out with for playdates and … [Read more...] about 10 IDEAS FOR SURVIVING SUMMER WITH YOUNG CHILDREN
+Throughout term-time we enjoyed a range of toddler groups and classes (like our wonderful Suzuki Music group), but when it came to the summer holidays, these all closed down.
+The friends who I'd … [Read more...] about 10 IDEAS FOR SURVIVING SUMMER WITH YOUNG CHILDREN